|

 Exporting the database in binary mode:

-When running the DBEXPORT utility from the POSIX shell the arguments
+When running the DBEXPORT utility from the POSIX shell, the arguments

-are separated by a space.
+are separated by spaces.

 $ DBEXPORT -B -p SECRET -v SAMPLE